haael/jilliterate/README.md

 Some example AI platform configs are in the file `llm_platforms.sh`.

-### 3.
+### 3. Generate
 Finally, generate the interpreter.

 `./generate.py`

+This script will send parts of the spec to the configured AI platform.
 Note that this will take several hours and will likely deplete your token limit.

 Now go to `gencode` directory and run each file through Python interpreter to check for syntax errors.